Disabilities and special needs

 Please make sure that the documentation contains:

-• The forms of facilitation below apply both to exams, tests during the teaching period and other forms of assessment.
-You may apply for one or more forms of facilitation.
-Please note that you must have documentation that support your need for facilitation.
+The forms of facilitation below apply both to exams at campus, home exams, tests during the teaching period and assessment.

 Extended time

-Extended time (15 minutes to 1 hour) will be added to the ordinary exam time.
-See an overview below of how much time you get depending on the duration of the exam/test.
+Extended time will be added to the ordinary exam time.
+See the list below for how much time you get depending on the duration of the exam/test.

 Separate room